richmahn/en_tn/2pe/01/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### The truth of Scripture #####
 Peter teaches that the prophecies in Scripture were not made up by men.
-The Holy Spirit revealed God's message to the men spoke them or wrote them down.
-Also, Peter and the other apostles did not make up the stories they tell people about Jesus.
-They witnessed what Jesus did and heard God called Jesus his son.
+The Holy Spirit revealed God's message to the men who spoke them or wrote them down.
+Also, Peter and the other apostles did not make up the stories they told people about Jesus.
+They witnessed what Jesus did and heard God call Jesus his son.

 ## Links: ##